mchigm/SovereignECHO/README.md

 ## Executive Summary

 This concept paper introduces a comprehensive framework for developing a **personalized virtual companion ecosystem** that addresses a critical gap in how younger generations (Gen Z and Gen Alpha) interact with virtual worlds and AI systems.
-Rather than treating AI assistants as tools, we propose AI companions that function as relational entities鈥攃apable of learning, remembering, and proactively engaging with users in ways that mirror genuine human relationships.
+Rather than treating AI assistants as tools, we propose AI companions that function as relational entities -- capable of learning, remembering, and proactively engaging with users in ways that mirror genuine human relationships.
 This framework integrates artificial intelligence, decentralized infrastructure, and virtual reality into a cohesive system designed for immediate implementation with long-term extensibility toward metaverse integration.

 ---